4 Steps IT Project Transition Plan from One Vendor to Another

 How can I get my current supplier to collaborate with a new supplier?

 Sometimes a supplier, frustrated about being dismissed, may not be willing to assist with knowledge transfer to a new supplier.
 Therefore, you might need to consider negotiating with your current IT vendor.
 For instance, you can suggest an amicable separation, offering them to provide a recommendation, or at least agree not to post bad reviews afterward.
-You can also discuss compensation to the existing provider in case of a successful transition.
+You can also discuss compensation with the existing provider in case of a successful transition.

 Plus icon